-Just as England saw the rise of the Puritans from the late 16th century, who were against social dancing, so 16th century France had dance and the arts generally as part of the ideological battleground in their wars of religion.
-Against the Calvinists’ condemnation of dance, Jehan makes several defences, citing classical Greece and Rome, contemporary church practice and Jesus himself.
+Just as England saw the rise of the Puritans from the 1560s, who were against social dancing, so 16th century France had dance and the arts generally as part of the ideological battleground in their wars of religion.
+Against the Calvinists’ and the Puritans’ condemnation of dance, Jehan makes several defences, citing classical Greece and Rome, contemporary church practice and Jesus himself.

 “It has chagrined me to find that many have condemned dancing, have even judged it shameless and an effeminate pastime, unworthy of the dignity of a man.”

 “Museus and Orpheus wished the hymns they had composed in honour of the gods to be sung to the accompaniment of dances.
 Bacchus conquered the Indies by three kinds of dance.
 In the primitive church there was a custom, which has survived into our own time, of dancing and swaying while chanting the hymns of our faith, and it may still be seen in several places.”
 While it is true that the medieval church banned dancing in church, in churchyards and in religious processions, these acts of prohibition show that medieval ecclesiastical dancing did take place, and Tabourot’s testimony here illustrates that it still took place in renaissance France and that he, as ecclesiastical judge and vicar general for the Diocese of Langres, allowed and approved of it.

 “We take part in such rejoicing to celebrate wedding days and in the rites of our religious festivals, in spite of the abhorrence of reformers, which latter deserve to be fed upon goat’s meat cooked in a pie without bacon.”